galacean/engine-toolkit/.github/HOW_TO_CONTRIBUTE.md

 <br />You can test your change by the following ways:<br />

 - Clone the galacean playground repository and write a demo for your change.
-- Write an uint test in the Oasis repository and run `npm run test` to execute the uint test.
+- Write an uint test in the Galacean repository and run `npm run test` to execute the uint test.

 ### Submitting a Pull Request

 <br />After you have made and tested your change, commit and push it to your fork.
-Then, open a Pull Request from your fork to the main Oasis repository on the branch you used in the `Making a Change` section of this document.<br />
+Then, open a Pull Request from your fork to the main Galacean repository on the branch you used in the `Making a Change` section of this document.<br />

 ### Reviewing a Pull Request